Creative Rest

 With over a week spent at my sister’s to help her rehab from hip replacement, to the very next day an author event and some driving, to yesterday tearing out all my tomatoes, beans, and cucumbers and cleanup.
 I am exhausted.

-Last week while still at my sister’s place, I told myself that this week, especially today and tomorrow, I would spend the time resting and watching replays from the Self-Publishing Advice Conference 2024.
+Last week while still at my sister’s place, I told myself that this week, especially today and tomorrow, I would spend the time resting and watching replays from a conference.

 Just sit and watch.
 Maybe fix a meal.
 Maybe go for a walk or do my exercises that I didn’t do last week.